-Each employee will, during each twelve (12) month period, take at least 80 hours of personal leave except that employees exempted from 29.01(E) of this Article must use 120 hours each full year.
+Each employee will, during each twelve (12) month period, take at least 75 80 hours of personal leave except that employees exempted from 29.01(E) of this Article must use 112.5 120 hours each full year.
 If the employee does not take the required hours of personal leave during a twelve (12) month period, the difference between the required hours and the amount of personal leave taken will be transferred to the catastrophic leave bank unless the department or agency head certifies in writing that the employee was denied the opportunity to take the required hours of personal leave during the twelve (12) month period.
 It is understood that, should the employee fail to schedule the required hours of leave, the Employer may direct that the employee take the personal leave at any time to satisfy the mandatory usage requirement.
-No more than 300 hours will be transferred to the catastrophic leave bank during each twelve (12) month period; hours in excess of 300 will be canceled without pay.
+No more than 300 hours will be transferred to the catastrophic leave without pay.

-Up to 40 hours of personal leave cashed-in under 29.1(I)(4) of this Article will be applied to the employee's mandatory leave usage requirement for those employees with an 80 hour mandatory leave usage requirement.
+Up to 37.5 40 hours of personal leave cashed-in under 29.1(I)(4) of this Article will be applied to the employee's mandatory leave usage requirement for those employees with an 80 hour mandatory leave usage requirement.

-Up to 80 hours of personal leave cashed-in under 29.1(I)(4) of this Article will be applied to the employee's mandatory leave usage requirement for those employees with a 120 hour mandatory leave usage requirement.
+Up to 80 hours of personal leave cashed-in under 29.1(I)(4) of this Article will be applied to the employee's mandatory leave usage requirement for those employees with an 120 hour mandatory leave usage requirement.